kletobias/p2022/_projects/first_article_portfolio_teenage_models.md

     </div>
 </div>
 <div class="caption">
-        9 random sample images, that show images of both categories.
+        Figure 01 - 9 random sample images, that show images of both categories.
 The applied crop turns each image into a square image and its length is equal to the smaller dimension of the original image.
 The image in the center of the grid shows, that 'setup shots', where the power of the strobe was